MicrosoftDocs/windows-iotcore-docs/windows-iotcore/commercialize-your-device/InstallingPackages.md

 ms.prod: Windows
 ms.technology: IoT
 description: How to create and install packages for IoT Core.
-keywords: windows iot, package creation, package installation, windows iot
+keywords: windows iot, package creation, package installation
 ---

 # Create and install a package